sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-from-rdbms.rst

 JDBC Processor Configuration
 ----------------------------

 Below are the configuration details of the JDBC Processor.
-It uses the `root` user for reading from the MySQL database.
-On clicking on `Refresh Schema`, Fire gets the schema of the tables in MySQL and populates the entries.
+It uses the provided user for reading from the MySQL database.
+On clicking on `Refresh Schema`, Fire gets the schema of the table in MySQL and populates the entries.

 .. figure:: ../../_assets/user-guide/jdbc-dialog.png
    :scale: 50%